KWJACK/DataStructure_Assign1/README.md

 UPDATE [name] [phone-number]
   - Find the Node as key of inputed name, and update the phone-number
-  - After then print changed subscriber information
+  - After then print changed the subscriber's information

 CANCEL [ reservation number | name | phone-number]
-  - Using of record(reservation number, or name, or phone-number) to find and delete the node containing the record
+  - Using the record(reservation number, or name, or phone-number) to find and delete the node containing the record
-  - After then print cancel result
+  - After then print cancelled result
-  - If subscriber cancel, high priority waiter's state will be changed to confirmation
+  - If subscriber cancels, high priority waiter's state will be changed to confirmation
-  - Else waiter was changed to confirmation or cancel the reservation, removed from the waiting list
+  - Else waiter will be changed to confirmation or cancel the reservation, and will be removed from the waiting list

 PRINT [name | phone-number]
-  - Print client info that match the name or phone number by using a key value(name or phone-number)
+  - Print client info that matches with the name or phone number by using a key value(name or phone-number)

 PRINT CONF [SEQNO | NAME | PHONE]
-  - According to one option among three factors(SEQNO, NAME, PHONE), print all node.
+  - According to one option among three factors(SEQNO, NAME, PHONE), print all nodes.
-  - All printing result should be sorted by ascending order
+  - All printing results should be sorted by ascending order

 PRINT WAIT
-  - Print wait list by priority
+  - Print waiting list by priority

 *The configuration file*

 Input data file

-  - This file is written command add, update a record or delete.
+  - In this file the command to add and/or update a record or delete is written.

 Output result file

-  - Record the result of implement command and error mesg
+  - Record the result of implement command and/or error mesg